neuroquant/fmri-site-effects/README.md

-# Adjust fMRI time-series for site effects
+# Adjust fMRI time-series for session and site effects

-This toolbox implements an approach to correct fMRI time-series or volumes for site effects.
-The residual time-series can be used to infer correlation matrices.
+This toolbox implements a number of approaches to correct fMRI time-series or volumes for session specific artifacts and site effects.

-Disclaimer: Toolbox is still being tested.
+## Contents

+- `siteEffects`: A class containing useful methods for diagnosis of site effects and other metrics of improvement.
+	- `siteEffects.within_group_error()`

+- `projPCA`: Multivariate correction on time-series data tensor.
+Provides residual time-series after regressing out site effects can be used to infer correlation matrices. *Disclaimer: This function is still being tested, unfinished.*